mderasse/vploy/README.md

 ## Acknowledgments

-* OVHcloud for their [Hosted Private Cloud](https://www.ovh.com/fr/private-cloud/) used for the development of vPloy
+* OVHcloud for their [Hosted Private Cloud](https://www.ovh.com/fr/private-cloud/) used for the development of vPloy.
 * [marema31](https://github.com/marema31), [HLerman](https://github.com/HLerman) for their comments and ideas.